za-creature/cf-emu/README.md

 I guess if you really want to, I can't exactly stop you from putting a bunch of these in standalone mode behind a load balancer, but I definitely won't encourage you to do so:
-* for one, while this module is tested for conformance, no real thought has been given to performance, security and memory usage; then again, the same was true for `node.js` itself when it first released so YMMV
+* for one, while this module is somewhat tested for conformance, no real thought has been given to performance, security and memory usage; then again, the same was true for `node.js` itself when it first released so YMMV
 * some parts of the runtime (e.g. the `caches` object) could be considered mocks as they don't really do anything useful; this can however be mitigated with the `--require` option if you want to implement your own versions